Versent/versent_dbt_automatedv_overrides_private/README.md

 1. Browse the templates in `models/templates/` to understand usage patterns
 2. Copy relevant templates to your project
 3. Modify configurations to match your data sources
+4. Delete the config varaible "enabled = False"
-4. Implement the data vault patterns using the override macros
+5. Implement the data vault patterns using the override macros

 ## Configuration